Download a Local Copy of your Linode Backup

 The file will be saved inside

-To copy a file from your Linode to your computer and give it a specific name (in this case,
+To copy a file from your Linode to another computer and give it a specific name (in this case,

 scp your_linode_username@your_linode_ip:/path/to/your/file.txt /path/to/your/local/directory/file.txt.backup